 - ITA Airways Rome to Split (Aug) and Dubrovnik (Aug)

-- Ryanair Rome Fiumicino to Zagreb (year-round) and Zadar (end of Mar – end of Oct)
+- Ryanair Rome Fiumicino to Zagreb (year-round), Zadar (end of Mar – end of Oct) and Split (Jun – Sept)

 - Vueling Rome Fiumicino to Dubrovnik (end of Mar – end of Oct; daily Jun – Sept) and Split (end of Mar – end of Oct; daily Jun – Sept)